STK Antenna Models

 x Value of the cosine’s exponential.

-Changes the phase and amplitude across the array elements to steer and shape the beam.
-Utilizes aspects of the uniform and the cosine-squared pattern to place a null near a sidelobe peak.
-The amplitude distribution is given by:
+This algorithm changes the phase and amplitude across the array elements to steer and shape the beam.
+It utilizes aspects of the uniform and the cosine-squared pattern to place a null near a sidelobe peak.
+This beamformer is only available for linear arrays.

-Changes the phase and amplitude across the array elements to steer and shape the beam.
-Utilizes aspects of the uniform and the cosine-squared pattern to place a null near a sidelobe peak.
-The amplitude distribution is given by:
+This algorithm changes the phase and amplitude across the array elements to steer and shape the beam.
+It utilizes aspects of the uniform and the cosine-squared pattern to place a null near a sidelobe peak.
+This beamformer is only available for linear arrays.

-Changes the phase and amplitude across the array elements to steer and shape the beam.
-Combines aspects of the uniform and cosine weighting.
+This algorithm changes the phase and amplitude across the array elements to steer and shape the beam.
+It combines aspects of the uniform and cosine weighting.
 The height of the first sidelobe will decrease by decreasing p.
-The amplitude distribution is given by:
+This beamformer is only available for linear arrays.

 Parameter Description